 Caucus president: ‘The power of unity is something exceptional that we can all cherish together’

-Thursday’s events kicked off with a rousing morning devotion featuring a reflection from the Rev. Lakesha Bradshaw-Easter and music from conference musician, Dr. Tony McNeill.
+The events kicked off with a rousing morning devotion featuring a reflection from the Rev. Lakesha Bradshaw-Easter and music from conference musician Dr. Tony McNeill.
 Bradshaw-Easter told conference attendees, “Presbyterianism is good, but it is Christ that connects us.”
 She encouraged participants to celebrate that they have “come this far by faith,” to remember those elders who taught them their faith, and to think of those to whom they will hand down faith.

 “We cannot brag about our historic Black churches without acknowledging … the roots of these churches lie with enslaved people from Africa who were allowed to worship only at sufferance — consigned to cramped balconies of the white landowners’ churches or even expected to stand outside and listen at the door and peek in through the windows,” Byrd said.
 She went on to point out, “Black Presbyterians had to establish their own churches, many of which remain vibrant today.”

-The opening session also included greetings from NBPC president, Rev. Dr. Charles C. Heyward, who also hails from Charleston Atlantic Presbytery.
-Heyward emphasized unity among Black Presbyterians and urged attendees to spend their time at the conference fully engaging in the content offered, getting tired, and connecting with new people each day.
+The opening session also included greetings from NBPC president the Rev. Dr. Charles C. Heyward, who also hails from Charleston Atlantic Presbytery.
+Heyward emphasized unity among Black Presbyterians and urged attendees to spend their time at the conference fully engaging in the content offered, getting tired and connecting with new people each day.
 Other reports were offered from Racial Equity and Women’s Intercultural Ministries, the NBPC Finance Committee, the national membership chair, regional chapter development, Black Presbyterian Women, the nominating committee, and a representative for Young Adult and Youth.
 Valerie Young, the synod executive and stated clerk of the Synod of South Atlantic, also brought greetings.

 The luncheon also recognized this year’s winners of the Lucy Craft Laney and Maria Fearing awards and honored Black Presbyterian mission co-workers, both past and present.
 Sheila Louder of the Presbytery of Greater Atlanta was previously named as the 2023 winner of the Lucy Craft Laney Award, while Brooke Howard of the Presbytery of New Harmony was named as first-place winner of the Youth Lucy Craft Laney essay contest.